keyfactor-pub/terraform-provider-keyfactor/docs/resources/store.md

 ```

 #### Property schema
-Notice that the above configuration configures more than one ```property``` fields.
-Store property fields vary between store types, so static configuration is
+Store properties vary between certificate store types.
+Configure each property using name-value
-unnecessary.
-For this reason, all properties should be specified individually, as
-shown above, in their own property schema blocks.
+pairs as shown above.
+All values are configured as a string.

 #### Inventory Schedule schema
 The above example configures the certificate store to run an inventory at an interval